donmelton/donmelton.com/items/2013/01-10-safari-is-released-to-the-world.md

 Most of the time during those rehearsals, Ken and I had nothing to do except sit in the then empty audience and watch The Master Presenter at work --- crafting his keynote.
 What a privilege to be a spectator during that process.
 At Apple, we were actually all students, not just spectators.
 When I see [other companies clumsily announce products](http://www.theverge.com/2013/1/8/3850056/qualcomms-insane-ces-2013-keynote-pictures-tweets) these days, I realize again how much the rest of the world lost now that Steve is gone.

 At one rehearsal, Safari hung during Steve's demo --- unable to load any content.
 Before my pants could load any of its own, Ken discovered the entire network connection had failed.
 Nothing we could do.
-The IT folks fixed the problem quickly and setup a redundant system.
+The IT folks fixed the problem quickly and set up a redundant system.
 But I still worried that it might happen again when it really mattered.

 -----